openbabel/documentation/UseTheLibrary/PythonExamples.rst

 TJ's book,
-"`Design and Use of Relational Databases in Chemistry <http://www.amazon.com/Design-Use-Relational-Databases-Chemistry/dp/1420064428/ref=sr_1_1?ie=UTF8&s=books&qid=1221754435&sr=1-1>`_", also contains examples of Python code using OpenBabel to create and query molecular databases (see for example the link to Open Babel code in the `Appendix <http://www.gnova.com/book/>`_).
+"`Design and Use of Relational Databases in Chemistry <http://www.amazon.com/Design-Use-Relational-Databases-Chemistry/dp/1420064428/ref=sr_1_1?ie=UTF8&s=books&qid=1221754435&sr=1-1>`_", also contains examples of Python code using Open Babel to create and query molecular databases (see for example the link to Open Babel code in the `Appendix <http://www.gnova.com/book/>`_).